Alexander Comstock Kirk: Early years

 Alexander Comstock Kirk was born in Chicago, Illinois, on November 26, 1888, the son of James Alexander Kirk (1840–1907) and Clara Comstock (1851–1936).
 His family lived in Hartland, Wisconsin.
 Their wealth derived from one of America's largest soap manufacturing concerns, which was founded by Kirk's grandfather in Utica, New York, in 1839, relocated to Chicago in 1860, and capitalized as James S. Kirk & Co. in 1900.
 James Alexander Kirk was a director of the company.
 Its two national brands were "American Family" for laundry and "Juvenile" for the bath.
+(Note: asked rhetorically: "who of my age could forget the 'Kirk's soap' of the advertisements of our boyhood?")

 Kirk was "fat" and "unhappy" in childhood and enjoyed drawing.
 At age 9, he attended the Art Institute of Chicago until his family decided he was too young to be drawing nude models.
 He was then sent to work incognito in a soap factory until his identity was discovered.
 He was then tutored at home for half the year by Hughell Fosbroke, future head of the General Theological Seminary of New York, spending the other half traveling in Europe with his mother and sister.

 Kirk attended the University of Chicago for one year and then Yale University, where he excelled in physics and graduated in 1909.
 He appeared with the Yale University Dramatic Association in 1908 and 1909.
 Kirk's father died of a heart attack in 1907.

 He next spent two years at the School of Political Sciences in Paris.
 In order to fulfill his mother's promise to his late father, he earned his law degree from Harvard Law School in 1914.
 He was admitted to the Illinois bar.
 He joined the board of the family business at a salary of $10,000 a year.

 Kirk had two sisters, Gertrude 24 years his senior and Margaret his near contemporary.
 His sister Margaret married Albert Billings Ruddock in New York's Cathedral of St. John the Divine in March 1912.
 The couple left for Berlin following the ceremony.
 Ruddock was third secretary of the American Embassy in Berlin in 1913, when Mrs. Kirk visited the couple there.
 In 1954 Ruddock became chairman of the board of trustees of California Institute of Technology, where an undergraduate residence hall was named for him in 1960.